Mechanical-Python/SnapFit_Calculator/README.md

 ### How to work with SnapFit Calculator?

-After running command `./SnapFitMainWindow` or exe file `SnapFitMainWindow.exe` you will be broght to option window to choose type of snap-fit hook to calculate forces and undercut.
+After running command `./SnapFitMainWindow` or exe file `SnapFitMainWindow.exe` you will be brought to option window to choose type of snap-fit hook to calculate forces and undercut.

 ![SnapFit Calculator Main Window](https://github.com/Azzazil/SnapFit_Calculator/blob/master/MainWindow.png)